Canon 1D Mark II vs Nikon W300

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The W300 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N.
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II vs Nikon W300